and Baxter's nose:

 Couldn't have asked for a better configuration for the composition of this one:

-A couple more shots from the balloon festival.
-Friday night I was right at the launch site and close up, and then on Sunday morning I got up early to go to the 6 a.m. launch and stood on a bridge to watch the balloons go over the river.
 This shot is basically SOOC, just resized and sharpened for web.
 The sky was so blue.
 I love the balloons from this angle, not to mention that it's really cool when they fly right over your head(this was shot at 65mm).

 Almost there: